amanparab1/100-days-of-devops/README.md

 * **Challenges faced:** Manually targeting multiple distinct bare-metal/virtual systems could introduce baseline drift.
 * **How I solved it:** Normalized the mitigation logic into a standardized, reusable command pipeline, executing identical configuration modifications and service restarts on all targets systematically.
 * **Code/Scripts used:** Look inside the `Day-003` folder.

+### Day 4: Linux File System Permissions & Script Execution Hardening
+* **What I Did:** Resolved an issue on xFusionCorp Industries' App Server 1 where a distributed backup script (`/tmp/xfusioncorp.sh`) lacked the necessary execution bits for deployment automation.
+* **Key Concepts:** Linux Permission Tiers (User, Group, Others), Symbolic notation formatting, Shell execution mechanics.
+* **Technical Details:**
+    * Target Path: `/tmp/xfusioncorp.sh`
+    * Action Taken: Utilized symbolic assignment `chmod a+rx` to modify the permission flags uniformly.
+    * Key Takeaway: Learned that for interpreted languages (like Bash/Python), a file needs both the **execute (`x`)** bit *and* the **read (`r`)** bit enabled for non-root users.
+If only execute is set, the kernel can run the binary wrapper but the shell interpreter will throw a "Permission denied" error when trying to read the code blocks inside.